-Worker fatally falls from cherry picker when struck by truck in Queens: police
+Worker fatally falls from cherry picker when hit by truck in Queens: police

 A co-worker of the man on the scene told PIX11 exclusively that the victim was a "great guy," and did "good work."

-Police said the 56-year-old driver of the box truck remained on the scene, where PIX11 saw officers giving him a breathalyzer test.
+Police said the 56-year-old driver of the box truck remained on the scene.

+After being given a breathalyzer test, the truck driver was allowed to leave and is not being arrested at this time, police said.

-The victim worked for Weisbach Electric, a company that fixes traffic lights around the city.
+The victim worked for Welsbach Electric, a company that fixes traffic lights around the city.

-Note: Editor's note: An earlier version of this story incorrectly stated the victim worked for Weisbach Electric.AlertMe
+PIX11's Anthony DiLorenzo got surveillance footage that appears to show the moments leading up to the truck striking the crane.